 One of the key factors influencing the number of calories burned is physical activity.
 Engaging in regular exercise and leading an active lifestyle can significantly increase the calorie expenditure.
 Whether it’s hitting the gym, going for a run, or participating in sports, physical activity helps elevate the metabolism, leading to higher calorie burning even at rest.

-See also How many calories do you burn from breast feeding
+See also How many calories are in a chocolate frosty from wendy's

 Diet also plays a crucial role in determining the number of calories burned.
 Consuming a diet rich in whole foods, such as fruits, vegetables, lean proteins, and whole grains, can boost the metabolism.
 These foods often require more energy to digest, resulting in a higher calorie burn.
 Additionally, the timing and frequency of meals can impact the calorie-burning process.
 Eating smaller, frequent meals throughout the day can help maintain a more stable metabolism and keep the calorie-burning process active.